CloudBoost/developers/en/schema/cloudtables.md

 ```
 </span>

-If you want to add a list relational column, then :
+If you want to add a list relational column, then:

 ==JavaScript==
 <span class="js-lines" data-query="listrelcol">